janekfleper/typst-fancy-units/docs/manual.typ

 As for an exponent, the parser will attach the subscript to the previous unit and the formatter will use the function `math.attach()`.
 If a unit has both an exponent and a subscript, everything will therefore be formatted correctly.

-The rules regarding spaces around styling functions are equivalent to the function `num()`...
-(Put this in the general Styling chapter).

 #fancy-units-configure((per-mode: "fraction"))
 #my-tidy.show-example-table(
   scope: (unit: unit),